Utility Management Certificate

 Over 250 utility managers from more than 33 utilities have participated in Willamette University's management program, designed exclusively for the utility industry.
 Now in its ninth year, the Executive Development Center of Willamette University's Atkinson Graduate School of Management is pleased to present this professional development opportunity, for professionals working in electric or gas customer-owned or investor-owned utilities.
 The program is designed for managers and individual contributors who are interested in learning more about utility finance and strategy in additional to developing professional competencies critical for utility management roles.

-The Fall 2014 program curriculum has been expanded to include:
+The Fall 2015 program curriculum includes:

 - Utility Finance: Understand utility financial drivers and learn how to apply financial concepts to utility operations and planning.

 - Rates and Regulatory: Understand the key elements relating to utility cost recovery, how rates are set, cost allocation, and rate design concepts.
 This segment includes a mock rate hearing in which program participants will participate.

 - Emerging Trends: Interact with industry experts to better understand significant opportunities and challenges facing utilities today in technology, energy resources, energy efficiency, and workforce challenges.